TrustSid/CreditCard-Eligibity-WebApp/README.md

 # Credit Card Eligibility Application

-This project is a web application that helps users check their eligibility for a credit card from a bank.
-It consists of a front-end interface built with HTML, CSS, and JavaScript, and a back-end component built using Python and Flask.
+A web-based solution to determine an individual's eligibility for a credit card from a bank.
+Built with a user-friendly front-end (HTML, CSS, JavaScript) and a robust back-end (Python, Flask).
+The application leverages machine learning models to analyze user data and provide a clear result on their credit card eligibility.
+Containerized using Docker for easy deployment and portability across environments.

 ## Features